The 24-month fellowship program is designed to ensure outstanding clinical training and research training.

 Renal Consultation at NewYork-Presbyterian Hospital (one month): as above

-Renal Transplantation at NewYork-Presbyterian Hospital (two months): as above
+Transplantation Medicine at NewYork-Presbyterian Hospital (two months): as above

 Renal Medicine & Hypertension at NewYork-Presbyterian Hospital (one month): as above

 Critical Care at NewYork-Presbyterian Hospital (one month): as above

 Research/Elective (six months):

 Our program is committed to scholarship, translating the best evidence to clinical care and creating new knowledge.
 Accordingly, six months (and an additional one month elective, if required) is reserved for scholarly activities in the area of basic research, translational research or clinical research.
 The mentored research activities ensure full realization of the wide array of research activities available for full participation by fellows.
 The investigators in the Division of Nephrology and Hypertension have been continuously funded for decades by the National Institutes of Health, and have ongoing collaboration with researchers at the neighboring Rockefeller University and Memorial Sloan Kettering Cancer Center.
 Over the years, our fellows have been highly productive in terms of presentations at the National and International meetings as well as publishing in high impact journals.